 Map out the things you want to do and the things that may or may not be healthy for you.
 You have to ensure your options include things that are interesting to you personally so that you can maintain passion for them while you are using them to cope.

 Make sure that you open your mind to the possibilities of changing your coping behaviours.
 Only by staying open can you find the will to make such a change.

 With the help of a mental health professional, you should also devise an action plan for how you can make the switch and maintain it.
 Such an action plan should first address how to slowly wean you off your negative coping mechanisms.
 This can be simple or drastic, depending on how you were dealing with your stress before.

 For example, nail-biting is a simple negative coping habit with few health repercussions and should be easier to deal with.
-On the other hand, smoking or alcoholism are much harder in comparison to quit.
+On the other hand, smoking or alcoholism is much harder in comparison to quitting.
 An action plan is essential for dealing with such habits and ensuring you can transition to safer methods of coping.

 4. Find Big and Small Mechanisms

 Everyone has multiple methods of coping with stress, and they can be simple or complex.
 You need to determine both large and small ways you can vent your stress safely.
 Small positive coping mechanisms include listening to your favourite musicians and having a good cry.
 Larger coping mechanisms include gardening, meditation and pursuing creative talents.
 Cultivating a variety of coping responses is essential in ensuring they all remain effective, and that you don’t fall back on harmful mechanisms.